-On the other hand, the risk of cyber attacks such as targetted attack emails are increasing.
+However, the risk of cyber-attacks such as ransomware attacks and targetted e-mail attacks is increasing.

-If a company device, laptop or computer is infected with a virus by a targetted attack email, the network system may go down, hinder Eisai's business, or occur leakage of confidential or personal information, so we must use IT systems properly in accordance with Eisai policies and procedures.
+If a company device, laptop, or computer is infected with a virus by a targetted e-mail attack, this may cause the network system to go down, hinder Eisai's business, or lead to the leakage of confidential or personal information, so we must use IT systems properly in accordance with Eisai policies and procedures.